Investigation into the Hamilton Niagara Haldimand Brant Local Health Integration Network’s use of community engagement in its decision-making process

 Juanita G. Gledhill

 Health care spending has since increased to the point where it now represents about 46 cents out of every dollar of Ontario government program spending.
 The Ministry of Health and Long-Term Care’s budget is estimated at more than $44.4 billion for the 2010-2011 fiscal year, with more than $21.5 billion going to the LHINs and related health service providers, representing just under 50% of the Ministry’s overall spending.
-Ontario Ministry of Finance, 2010 Ontario Budget, Sector Highlights, Health (last accessed 24 June 2010); and Ontario Ministry of Finance, Expenditure Estimates, 2010-2011, Vol. 1 (April 22, 2010) Health and Long-Term Care (last accessed 24 June 2010).
+Ontario Ministry of Finance, This link opens in a new tab2010 Ontario Budget, Sector Highlights, Health (last accessed 24 June 2010); and Ontario Ministry of Finance, This link opens in a new tabExpenditure Estimates, 2010-2011, Vol. 1 (April 22, 2010) Health and Long-Term Care (last accessed 24 June 2010).

 Ontario, Health Results Team, Ministry of Health and Long-Term Care, Health Results Team First Annual Report 2004-05 (Toronto: Queen’s Printer, 2005) at 4.